How To Remove an Old Car Paint Protection Film

 Steps to Remove Car Paint Protection Film

-• Do not simply peel off the film like turning a page from a book.
-Instead of doing this, you should find where the car and protective film separate the most and start the peeling process from there.
-If you’re unable to find the most visible peeled-off area, check the edges and see if the separation is already occurring.
+• Do not simply peel off the film like turning a page in a book.
+Instead, find where the car and protective film separate the most and start the peeling process from there.
+If you can’t find the most visible peeled-off area, check the edges to see if the separation is already occurring.
 Park your vehicle outside to warm the surface and make the film removal process more accessible.

 • Hold a heat gun or blow dryer on the peeled-off area for a minute or two.
 Make sure to hold the gun or dryer eight to twelve inches from the film; otherwise, it can burn.
-Also, it is essential to take extra caution when using such heating tools.
+It is also essential to take extra caution when using such heating tools.

 • After a few minutes of exposure to heat, scrape the film using the plastic scraper.
-By this time, the sticker should have come off easily.
-Otherwise, continue the scraping process carefully until the film comes off completely.
+By this time, the sticker should come off easily.
+Otherwise, continue the scraping process carefully until the film lifts easily.

 • After removing the sticker, remove the adhesive residue with a small amount of special adhesive remover.